 Divide the Lake into Sections

 They are not counting the rim canals, which can be very productive during low water conditions.
-Those channels that go all the way around the lake, at times, are very abundant with fish.
-There are many backwaters areas; these areas can be exceptional if you find fish protected from mother nature.
+At times, those channels that go all the way around the lake are very abundant with fish.
+There are many backwater areas; these areas can be exceptional if you find fish protected from mother nature.

 Understand the Current Pattern

 Fishing the spawn is widespread, generally the most popular time of the year.
 Lake Okeechobee is unique because many fish will spawn from December to May.
-So it’s not necessary a winter pattern, although the change of cooler weather does seem to trigger it.
-The lake is famous for the fish’s average size, but what most people don’t consider is why?
+So it’s not necessarily a winter pattern, although the cooler weather change seems to trigger it.
+The lake is famous for the fish’s average size, but most people don’t consider why?

-Because of the long spawn season, it’s one of the only lakes in the world that has thousands of fish trying to pre-spawn, spawn, and post-spawn all at the same time.
+Because of the long spawn season, it’s one of the only lakes in the world that has thousands of fish trying to pre-spawn, spawn, and post-spawn simultaneously.

 What’s that mean for you?
 You need to understand which fish you are going to target.
-Is it the pre-spawn fish setting up on the outside grass edge, the active post-spawn fish swimming up and down the shoreline just looking to blast anything.
-Are you targeting bedding areas, looking, or trying to find fish moving in and out to spawn.
+Is it the pre-spawn fish setting up on the outside grass edge, the active post-spawn fish swimming up and down the shoreline just looking to blast anything?
+Are you targeting bedding areas or looking to find fish moving in and out to spawn?

 The pattern choice is one of the most critical mistakes we see anglers make, so know what you want to target and why.
 Typical for all species on the lake, although crappie and bluegill have a much smaller spawning window.